 Essential Gear for Adventure Cycle Touring

-1. Adventure cycle touring is still a small niche.
+1. Cycle touring is still a small and overlooked niche.

 3. Too many high-profile bicycle ‘adventurers’ want you to do things their way.